 Dr Simon Chin-Yee attained his PhD in Politics from the University of Manchester (July 2018).
 Entitled Defining Policy: Drivers of Climate Change Policy in Kenya, his thesis was based on extensive training in international political economy and is a thorough climate policy analysis on three levels: international, regional and national.

 In 2017, he joined King’s College London.
-Based in the European Centre for Energy and Resource Security (EUCERS) in the War Studies department, Simon’s current research focus is on human security and climate change in vulnerable populations.
+Simon’s current research focus is on human security and climate change in vulnerable populations.

 In addition to his role in academia, Simon has over 12 years of experience in international cooperation and policy having worked extensively with the United Nations and policy projects.